m-vers/m-vers.wwoodworker.github.io/README.md

 # **Description**

-This project is a test for a future website I will use for my woodworking business, and it is made in HTML, CSS, and (optional) JavaScript.
+This project is a test for a future website I will use for my woodworking business, and is made with HTML, CSS, and JavaScript.

 I gladly welcome others to contribute by submitting their own code as this is a great starting project.